 RV loans vs mortgage loans

-RV loans are more like car loans than mortgage loans but in some cases the interest on the loan is tax deductible just like the interest on a mortgage.
-But the rates are more like car loans and the terms of an RV loan are generally in-between car loan terms and mortgages.
+RV loans are more like car loans than mortgage loans.
+In some cases the interest on the loan is tax deductible.
+This is just like the interest on a mortgage.
+But the rates are more like car loans.
+The terms of an RV loan are generally in-between car loan terms and mortgages.

-Most lenders do not have a prepayment penalty and if you start off with a high interest rate because of poor credit but you establish a satisfactory payment history for a year or two, you may be able to refinance your loan at a reduced interest rate.
-Be sure to ask about prepayment penalties and refinancing when your credit worthiness improves.
+Most lenders do not have a prepayment penalty.
+Sometimes you can start off with a high interest rate because of poor credit.
+Over time you establish a satisfactory payment history.
+Then you may be able to refinance your loan at a reduced interest rate.
+Ask about prepayment penalties and refinancing when your credit worthiness improves.

 What to look for

-Deciding which lender is the right one for you will require some research on your part.
-A determining factor might be the age and mileage of the vehicle you want to finance.
+Deciding which lender is the right one for you requires some research.
+A determining factor can be the age and mileage of the vehicle to finance.
 Some lenders won’t finance RVs older than 2008, 2010, or 2012.
 Perhaps you want to live full-time in your RV.
-This too will dictate which lender you can use and what annual percentage rate (APR) you can expect to pay on the loan.
+This too dictates which lender you can use.
+It also determins the annual percentage rate (APR) of the loan.

-Every lender will want to know about your employment, your annual income, your debt-to-income ratio, your spouse’s income, and other factors that will help them calculate their risk, so be prepared to provide personal information in the application process.
+Every lender wants to know about your employment and your annual income.
+They also ask about your debt-to-income ratio, and your spouse’s income if you have one.
+Other factors also help calculate their risk.
+Be prepared to provide personal information in the application process.

 They will pull your credit score which may result in a hard hit on your credit.
 If you are trying to finance your RV purchase with a secured loan (to get the better interest rate) then you’ll also need information on the actual vehicle you wish to finance, so they can factor that security into their calculation.